aws-samples/aws-reinvent2020-arc210-well-architected-containers/README.md

 4. Scroll down to the **Deploy** stage and click on the **Edit stage** button.

-5. Once the stage becomed editable, two samll icons will appear under the workd **Depoy**.
+5. Once the stage becomes editable, two small icons will appear under the world **Deploy**.
 Click on the one which looks like a small rectangle with a line going up and to the right.

 6. On the **Edit action** screen: